vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/wcf/_index.md

 +++

 WCF services can typically run in Cloud Foundry with minimal changes.
 WCF is a large framework so the guidance here is for the most common type of configurations.
-The most common of these being SOAP or REST based services using an http(s) transport hosted either in IIS or self hosted.
+The most common of these being SOAP or REST based services using a http(s) transport hosted either in IIS or self hosted.

 ## Common Issues